toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Navigation Tabs Height

 Makes the navigation tabs (Budget, Reports, etc) smaller, and with less padding, so that you can see more of the sidebar on the screen.

+## POS-style currency entry mode

+Allow entry of currency values without decimal separators (as done in real-life on POS terminals).
+For example, entering a figure of "500" will expand to "5.00".
+Values containing decimal separator of current account are left unmodified (e.g. "50.00" will stay "50.00").
+As a shorthand, values ending with "-" will be expanded to full monetary unit (e.g. "50-" will result in "50.00").
+Math operations are supported as well (e.g. "50\*5" becomes "2.50").

 ## Printing Improvements